5h4rrk/5h4rrK.github.io/content/posts/pe-parse-windbg2.md

 +++
-title = 'Decoding PE Files: A Step-by-Step Guide with WinDbg - Part 2' date = 2025-01-12
+title = 'PE Parsing: A Step-by-Step Guide with WinDbg - Part 2' date = 2025-01-12
 tags = ['WinDbg', 'PE', "Portable Executable", "PE Parsing", 'Debugging', 'Reverse Engineering', 'Windows Internals'] summary = 'Hands on parsing PE files with WinDbg and explore their structures for debugging and reverse engineering.'